ashayssaoji/CentWise/README.md

 2. Implement basic profile customization options (e.g. profile picture, username, etc)

 #### Milestone 2: Google Auth
-1. Ability to sign in to the application using the user's google account
+1. Ability to sign in to the application using the user's Google account

 #### Milestone 3: Dashboard and
 1. Creating the dashboard card to show all the active expenses and transaction list

 #### Milestone 4: Navigation Panel
 1. Setting up the Navigation bar with the "Add an expense" and "Settle Up" buttons
-2. Integrating the User Profile section in the navigation bar, along with the functionality to edit the user's personal details, invite friends functionality
+2. Integrating the User Profile section in the navigation bar, along with the functionality to edit the user's details, invite friends functionality

 #### Milestone 4: Create groups and add new friends
 1. Integrating the functionality to create a new expense group with the added CentWise users